Defense Intelligence Agency employee arrested for allegedly leaking classified information to reporters

 The first reporter then asked Frese if he’d be willing to speak to another reporter, according to the criminal indictment.
 Frese allegedly said he was “down” to help the second reporter if it helped the first reporter “progress.”

-The indictment also accuses Frese of orally transmitting classified NDI to the second reporter via his cell phone on Sept.
+The indictment also accused Frese of speaking about classified national defense information to the second reporter via his cellphone on Sept.
 24, 2019.
 The disclosures reportedly contained information that "could reasonably be expected to cause serious harm to the national security of the United States."

-“As laid out in today’s indictment, Frese was caught red-handed disclosing sensitive national security information for personal gain,” said Assistant Attorney General for National Security John Demers.
+“As laid out in today’s indictment, Frese was caught red-handed disclosing sensitive national security information for personal gain,” Assistant Attorney General for National Security John Demers said.
 “Frese betrayed the trust placed in him by the American people—a betrayal that risked harming the national security of this country.”

+Neither of the reporters was identified by name in court documents, and the Justice Department declined to provide any additional details about the classified information that was leaked.

+U.S. Attorney for the Eastern District of Virginia Zach Terwilliger told reporters Wednesday that an investigation started after it became apparent the classified information had gone public.

 CLICK HERE TO GET THE FOX NEWS APP

-Frese was charged Tuesday with two counts of willful transmission of national defense information to persons not entitled to receive it.
-If convicted, he faces up to 10 years in prison on each count.
+Frese was arrested Wednesday at the DIA facing two counts of willful transmission of national defense information to persons not entitled to receive it.

+If convicted, he would face up to 10 years in prison on each count.